alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 supported.
 The *type* must be set to *exact* to denote that the route maps to an exact path on the GOV.UK website.

-The `routes` are generally required, except for the case when the content item has a `format` of *redirect*.
+The `routes` are required, except for the case when the content item has a `format` of *redirect*.
 In this case, the `routes` must not be present as it doesn’t make sense to have routes for a redirect.
-When the `format` is anything except *redirect*, the routes must include the `base_path` of the content item, at the very least.
+When the `format` is anything except *redirect*, the routes must include the `base_path` of the content item.

 If additional `routes` are specified other than the one for the `base_path`, all of these `routes` must reside under the `base_path`.
 Here is an example: